crystalchavez99/Angular---The-Complete-Guide-2023-Edition-/Basics/Data Binding.md

   * Make sure it is imported in the App Module
 * It will do the following: trigger on input event, update value of the variable in our component
   * Since its two way, it will update the value of the element if we change somewhere else

+## Combining all Forms of Data Binding
+* You can apply all bindings in the same component, they work in general and communicate with one another